JuliaFolds/FLoops.jl/README.md

   restarting `julia` using the `basesize` option](https://juliafolds.github.io/data-parallelism/howto/faq/#set-nthreads-at-run-time).

-A relative disadvantage may be that `@floop` is much newer than `Threads.@threads` and has much more flexible internals.
+The relative disadvantages may be that `@floop` is much newer than `Threads.@threads` and has much more flexible internals.
 These points can contribute to undiscovered bugs.